tchajed/sys-verif-fa25/docs/assignments/assignment1.md

 This assignment has two purposes:

 1. Learn how to use Coq to prove theorems.
 This is a skill you'll build on and use to verify programs in the rest of the class, so it's important you put enough practice in now.
-2. Practice verifying functional programs.
+2. Practice with functional programs.
 This is a warm up to imperative and concurrent programs as well as useful on its own, since functional programs are often used in the _specification_ of imperative programs.

 ## Submitting